What Is Instructional Design?

 Instructional Design, or Instructional Systems Design is the term we use to describe the practice of creating educational systems that make the acquiring of knowledge easier, more effective and more appealing to the learner.
 We often refer to these systems as eLearning, and eLearning forms a vital part of training and how we learn in this day and age.

 Instructional design teams have evolved as we have discovered more about the way people learn.
-We know that there are a few different ways in which people learn now and a successful instructional design team is often made of a diverse set of people to reflect this.
+We know that there are a few different ways in which people learn now and a successful instructional design team includes a diverse set of people to reflect this.

 There are many useful instructional design skills for those wishing to become instructional designers, but the key question everyone always wants to know is: “Do I need an Instructional Design Degree?”
 In this line of work, a degree is non-essential, as experience can be accumulated along the way, but a degree is often preferred.
 There are many reasons for this.